Engineered immune cells take on hard-to-treat breast cancer in new trial

 Summary

-This early-phase trial tests a new type of cell therapy called HTR2 T cells in people with metastatic breast cancer that has HER2 protein on its surface and has not responded to standard treatment.
-The therapy uses a patient's own immune cells, modified to better recognize and attack cancer cells while also blocking suppressive signals.
-The main goals are to find a safe dose, understand side effects, and see if the cells can shrink tumors.
+This early-phase trial tests a new type of cell therapy for people with metastatic HER2-positive breast cancer that has worsened after standard treatment.
+Researchers take a patient's own immune cells (T cells), add new genes to help them recognize and attack cancer cells, and return them to the body.
+The goal is to find a safe dose and see if the cells can shrink tumors.

 Disclaimer Read more